 To prospectively implement the models, clinical data were entered into the web module.
 A minimum of seven days after the initial fever, patients’ medical charts were assessed to record outcome data.

 Within the low-risk group, BSI incidence was 1.9 percent (16 of 834 episodes).
 Empirical antibiotics were administered in 21.1 percent of cases and 72.3 percent required no intravenous antibiotics within seven days of presentation.

 “No modeling strategy will predict all BSI with 100 percent accuracy,” wrote the authors.
 “However, all patients who were low risk and discharged home without antibiotics were still well appearing and, in many cases, afebrile when they returned after infection.”

 Episodes with a predicted risk of 10 to 39.9 percent were classified as intermediate risk and antibiotics recommended.
 Patients with a predicted risk ≥40 percent were considered high risk and were recommended admission with intravenous antibiotics until cultures were negative for 48 hours.
 Actual BSI incidence was 13.6 percent for intermediate-risk episodes and 54.5 percent for high-risk episodes.

 Continuing the Evaluation

 The EsVan web research tool is available for use by other pediatric oncology sites and is designed to predict BSI in real time.
 Deidentified data are recorded directly into an institution-specific REDcap® database.

 The researchers will incorporate the new data as they continue to critically reevaluate variables to further simplify and improve the model.
-The model is now undergoing external prospective validation at several centers.
+The model is now undergoing external prospective validation at more than 20 centers.

 “We need a systematic approach to the management of fever in pediatric oncology patients.”